-We have already achieved a 35% reduction in CO2 emissions for medium - sized machines under the current Tier 4 exhaust gas emission regulations compared to the Tier 2 regulations ended 2006, and we are aiming for a 45% reduction under our current plan.
+\We have already achieved a 35% reduction in CO2 emissions for medium - sized machines under the current Tier 4 exhaust gas emission regulations compared to the Tier 2 regulations ended 2006, and we are aiming for a 45% reduction under our current plan.

-Thank you for your understanding and continued support.
+Thank you for your continuous understanding and support.